Himura Kenshin

-Himura Kenshin (緋村 剣心) is a fictional character and the protagonist of the manga Rurouni Kenshin created by Nobuhiro Watsuki.
+Himura Kenshin (緋村 剣心) is a fictional character and the titular protagonist of the manga Rurouni Kenshin created by Nobuhiro Watsuki.
 Kenshin's story is set in a fictional version of Japan during the Meiji period.
 Kenshin is a former legendary assassin known as "Hitokiri Battōsai" (人斬り抜刀斎), more properly named Himura Battōsai (緋村抜刀斎).
 At the end of the Bakumatsu, he becomes a wandering swordsman, now wielding a sakabatō (逆刃刀)—a katana that has the cutting edge on the inwardly curved side of the sword, thus being nearly incapable of killing.
 Kenshin wanders the Japanese countryside offering protection and aid to those in need as atonement for the murders he once committed as an assassin.
 In Tokyo, he meets a young woman named Kamiya Kaoru, who invites him to live in her dojo, despite learning about Kenshin's past.
 Throughout the series, Kenshin begins to establish lifelong relationships with many people, including ex-enemies, while dealing with his fair share of enemies, new and old.

 When creating Kenshin, Watsuki designed the androgynous and small Kenshin to be physical opposite of the bulky Hiko Seijūrō, a character that appears in his first one-shot manga, "Crescent Moon in the Warring States".
 As a result, he was given a virile appearance with long red hair as well as cross-shaped scar in his face.
 He was also based on the hitokiri Kawakami Gensai.
 In Japanese, Kenshin has been voiced by Megumi Ogata for the drama CDs and Mayo Suzukaze for the animated adaptations.
 In the live-action films he was portrayed by Takeru Satoh.
 For the English dubs of the series, Richard Cansino voiced him in the first anime, J. Shanon Weaver replaced him for original video animation (OVA), and the duology film New Kyoto Arc.
 Micah Solusod did the dub for the live-action film trilogy.

 Kenshin's character was well received by fans, with his holding the top spot in all reader popularity polls for the series.
 Critics of the series praised his strong personality and backstory which most critics found appealing.
 However, though some complained about his development during the OVA series; while his role in the prequel OVAs were praised, his role in the anime-only sequel OVA series resulted in criticism by various critics including Watsuki himself.
 Satoh's acting in the live-action film received positive comments due to how he fits the character as well as his fight choreography.
 A variety of collectibles based on Kenshin have been created, including figurines, key chains, plushies, and replicas of his sakabatō sword.